ManneredZebra/Debridarr/README.md

 - Ensure your Real Debrid API token is valid
 - Check that magnet files contain valid magnet links
-- Monitor logs in the console window
+- Monitor logs at `%LOCALAPPDATA%\Debridarr\logs\debridarr.log`
 - Verify folder permissions for the application
 - Run setup.bat as Administrator if needed
+- Ensure Sonarr/Radarr can access the configured folder paths